friflo/Friflo.Json.Fliox/Json.Tests/Provider/README.md

-# Tests DB
+# Provider Tests

-Unit tests in this folder / namespace are intended to validate specific database implementations.
+Unit tests in this folder / namespace are intended to validate specific database implementations aka Providers.

 The reference implementation for all unit tests is a `MemoryDatabase`.